unscriptable/curl-cache-bust/README.md

 curl-cache-bust is installable via bower, if desired.

+You can set the cache-busting url string via the `urlArgs` config option.
+Do not include the '?' or '&' in the cache-busting url string.
+It is added automatically.

 The simplest way to use curl-cache-bust is to include a second async script element in your page.
 This isn't the best performing option, and is not recommended for production: